GuangyanCai/netlify-hugo-academic/content/authors/admin/_index.md

 ---
 title: Guangyan Cai
 role: Ph.D.
-Student in Computer Science
+Candidate in Computer Science
 avatar_filename: avatar.jpg
 bio: "I am interested in physics-based differentiable rendering and its applications, such as inverse rendering. "